OsEsparza04/100-days-of-Code/log.md

  Thoughts: I do not know how to start a portfolio page.
 I do not have any idea of how to begin...I had an idea but It think that will take a lot of time an I little bit more knowledge on JQuery.

  Setbacks: Time...since it is sunday, I have to get up early to go to work.

+Day 5 01/08/2018

+  Today´s progress: Portfolio design done! @!_!@

+ Thoughts: I was working on how to arrange forms.
+How to locate it in the very center of he page.
+I tried to put the button besides the search bar, but I couldn´t.

+ Setbacks: Time...since I have to work tomorrow early!!